 Saturday June 1st and Sunday June 2nd – Both days 10-5 The art of Natural Perfuming with Jessica Ring

-Saturday August 25th and Sunday August 26th Leave 9 on saturday and return 5 on sunday.
+Saturday and Sunday July 20th and 21st Leave 9 on saturday and return 5 on sunday.
 Retreat to Fire Rose Farm in McCleary, Washington to work with Joyce Netishen.
 “Distilling the Land”, Fire Circle and making Wild Aromatic incense.

 Joyce Netishen lives and works at the Fire Rose Farm, a small farm located outside of the Olympia area in McCleary,Washington.
 Joyce was my primary teacher from 1995-1998 when I apprenticed with her.
 Above all else, Joyce taught me the importance of cultivating deep relationships with the plants by spending time in the field getting to know them.
 To sit with Joyce is akin to siting with plants themselves.
 Joyce sees people in private consultations and has led apprenticeships and taught for 30 years.
 She is kind, deeply wise, funny as hell, is an extraordinary healer and is deeply devoted to the magic and beauty of the plant path in life.
 You can find her website here: Fire Rose Farms.